Platte Canyon: Geography

 The term Platte Canyon is used varyingly to apply to the entire section of the South Platte and the North Fork South Platte in the mountains between South Park and the eastern plains.
 It also is often applied to the communities along the North Fork near Bailey.
-The narrowest part of the canyon is a remote and roadless gorge (Waterton Canyon) approximately 8 miles (13 km) long, at its lower extremity between the hamlet of South Platte and Kassler, where it emerges from the mountains.
+The narrowest part of the canyon is a remote and roadless gorge (Waterton Canyon) -- it is neither, having a dort road wide enough for two vehilces ans is close to highway C470:and the city ofnlittleotn--approximately 8 miles (13 km) long, at its lower extremity between the hamlet of South Platte and Kassler, where it emerges from the mountains.
 In this section, the canyon has walls that rise approximately 1000 ft (300 m) from the river bed.
 The river drops from an elevation of approximately 6100 ft at South Platte at the head of the gorge to approximately 5500 ft at the canyon mouth.
 In this area is a diversion dam that backs up water in the South Platte River, allowing some of it to be sent down the High Line Canal.